How can primary and secondary colleagues work together to give every child “a full, deep, rich education”?

 There has probably never been a better or more important time to address this than now.
-As the new programmes of study work their way through the system, primary school pupils should be arriving in Year 7 having covered many key topics that were previously found in key stage 3; and we know that Ofsted’s key focus in its new inspection framework will be on the quality of education, an important part of which will centre on curriculum intent, implementation and impact.
+We know that Ofsted’s key focus in its new inspection framework will be on the quality of education, an important part of which will centre on curriculum intent, implementation and impact.
 Curriculum planning needs to involve families of schools across the key stages as much as possible if curriculum intent is to translate into impact.

-Our conference will bring together Ofsted, SSAT’s curriculum experts and schools from a range of contexts that are developing approaches to cross-phase curriculum planning.
-They will be sharing the latest information on curriculum in the new Ofsted framework, SSAT’s approach to curriculum planning (the Four Pillars of Principled Curriculum Design) and the work that has been going in schools to make progression and continuity a reality.
+This conference for both primary and secondary colleagues will bring together Ofsted, SSAT’s curriculum experts and schools from a range of contexts that are developing approaches to cross-phase curriculum planning.
+They will be sharing the latest information on curriculum in the proposed new Ofsted framework, SSAT’s approach to curriculum planning (the Four Pillars of Principled Curriculum Design) and the work that has been going in schools to make progression and continuity a reality.